Web3bazaar/Project-submissions/readme.md

 ### 🤖 JSON file guidelines

->DO NOT CHANGE ANY CHARACTER OR VALUE FROM THE STATIC FIELDS ON THE LEFT COMING BEFORE THE ":" SIGN.
+>DO NOT CHANGE ANY CHARACTERS ON THE LEFT-SIDE PARAMETERS COMING BEFORE THE ":" SIGN.

 Fill in the fields WITHIN `< >` on the right-end of every line with the unique data refering to your project.
 Whenever a field is not applicable to your project make sure to leave the array empty .